nylander/FastEAR/README.md

 ([https://pypi.org/project/pyfaidx](https://pypi.org/project/pyfaidx)), and the
 original version from samtools ([https://github.com/samtools/samtools](https://github.com/samtools/samtools)).
-Samtools v1.10 is available from, e.g., Ubuntu Linux repositories:
+Samtools v1.10 (and later) is available from, e.g., Ubuntu Linux repositories:

     $ sudo apt install samtools

 The syntax for samtools faidx have changed between minor samtools versions, and there are two versions of the fastear-script supplied; one for samtools v1.7, and one for v1.10 (or above.
-Last tested with v1.15).
+Last tested with v1.19).

 In addition, if one wishes to use the "bedtools"-version, then `bedtools` needs to be installed (tested using v2.27).
 For example (on ubuntu):